JakovTomasic/no-headache.nix/doc/dev.md

 To run all tests just run `test/test.sh` script within environment that has `nohead` available.

+Note: `nohead init` uses the `user/flake.nix` which fetches `src/build.nix` file from the GitHub.
+For local development, you want to change that to point to your local file or run tests after publishing changes to GitHub (preferably, different branch).

 ## Compatibility environments (compat envs)

 Building compat envs (any nix environments) inside a VM is slow.
 Always prebuild them.